Your app is faster with SQLite.

 Remote only

-Native binaries and FFI
+Native binaries without workarounds

 Limited